Selfdb-io/SelfDB/README.md

 - REST API endpoints for authentication, file management, etc.
 - WebSocket connections for real-time updates
 - Database models and migrations
-- Integration with MinIO for object storage
+- Integration with the Storage Service for object storage
 - Cloud function management and deployment
 - Code validation and linting services for the function editor